-The Women & Politics Institute at the American University School of Public Affairs and the Women in Public Service Project hosted a recent discussion about the challenges female candidates face and how many are many are leveraging social media to get their messages out.
+The Women & Politics Institute at the American University School of Public Affairs and the Women in Public Service Project hosted a recent discussion about the challenges female candidates face and how many are leveraging social media to get their messages out.

 Despite evidence of the benefits of gender-based representation, women remain heavily underrepresented in government.
 Just what role traditional and new media play as more women seek traction on the campaign trail was the focus of the event.